PMarr62/SkyblockDataAnalyzer/FAQ.md

 1. (The most likely): The item you are searching for is not a profitable craft flip at this current point in time.
 Items can fluctuate in price, and profits can scale as the days and weeks go on.
 In other words, crafting the desired item will result in you losing coins.
 2. The item is very new to Skyblock, and I have not added the recipe to the list of recipes to check.

-## An error appeared in the console, what should I do?
+## Something unexpected happened, what should I do?

 Open a new issue and descibe your issue.
 If it is reproducible, list the steps to cause the error.
 I will attend to fix it as soon as possible.